 Simply put, bikepacking is a combination of backpacking and biking.
-It is a great choice for individuals, families, and groups that want to cover greater distances than they could while hiking or backpacking.
-Options range from singletrack, rails to trails, and forest service roads.
+It is a great choice for individuals, families, and groups that want to cover greater distances than they could on foot.
+Bikepacking options range from singletrack, rails to trails, forest service roads, and sometimes even paved roads.

 - Choose a bike capable of handling your trail of choice or choose a trail for the bike you currently own.